 As lichen ruber planus, nodular lichen can also cover the skin – often on the wrists, ankles or lower leg.
 The symptoms can usually be treated well with cortisone.
-In the oral mucosa, the disease is often chronic.
+The disease is often chronic in the oral mucosa.

 Overview: What is oral lichen planus?

 The term “lichen” comes from botany and refers to plants known as lichens.
 “Planus” comes from Latin and means surface.
 Oral lichen planus is a chronic inflammatory disease of the oral mucosa.
-In addition to the oral mucosa, the skin or genital mucosa may also be affected.
-A striking feature of oral lichen planus is the reticular white structure seen on the mucous membranes.
+In addition to the oral mucosa, the skin or genital mucous membranes can also be affected.
+A striking feature of oral lichen planus is the net-like, white structure that can be seen on the mucous membranes.
 The white lines are also called Wickham stripes after their discoverer.
 What exactly causes this disease is not yet fully understood.
-However, an autoimmune cause is thought to be involved.
+However, an autoimmune cause is assumed.
 The symptoms usually occur in episodes and disappear after a few months.
-In chronic lichen planus, there is concern that the nodules may develop into cancer.
-Therefore, close monitoring is important.
+In the case of chronic lichen planus, there is a risk that the nodules will develop into cancer.
+Close monitoring is therefore important.
 All forms of oral lichen planus are not contagious.

 Oral lichen planus is relatively common: Around two percent of all people in Switzerland suffer from this disease.
-Middle-aged people are more frequently affected: The disease occurs mainly between the ages of 30 and 60.
+Middle-aged people are more frequently affected: The disease mainly occurs between the ages of 30 and 60.
 In some patients only the oral mucosa is affected, in others there are also spots on the skin.
-Men and women are affected equally, and according to some studies, women are affected slightly more often.
-Lichen planus on the oral mucosa is much more common than that on the skin.
+Men and women are equally affected, and according to some studies, women are slightly more frequently affected.
+Lichen planus on the oral mucosa occurs much more frequently than on the skin.
 However, lichen ruber planus is also one of the most common skin diseases.

 Oral lichen planus: causes and risk factors